voidsatisfaction/Repo-watcher/README.md

 - Alarm time is configuable.
 - Use gmail smtp server(own gmail account)

-Informed e-mail is like this.
+Informed e-mail is like this:

 ![Usage Image](./images/example.png)

 ## Purpose

 My main purpose to make this repository is for reviewing my github repository.
-I have individual study diary which is about "every day learning" of myself on Github.
+I have an individual study diary which is about "every day learning about conputer science" on Github.

 I just realized that writing down my learning on github is really helpful way to memorize my knowledge, but I also thought I wish I have some kinds of reviewing tools for my written material.